Skip to content

 docker login quay.io

-docker push quay.io/$USER/go-xdp-counter-bytecode:latest
+docker push quay.io/$QUAY_USER/go-xdp-counter-bytecode:test

 Running Examples